10 Reasons Why Gerbera Daisy is Dying and How to Revive It

 How to fix it

-Position your Gerbera Daisy infront of a brightly-lit window where it will receive bright light with at least 6-8 hours of direct sunshine or instal grow lights where the natural lighting is not adequate.
-Check out these full spectrum grow lights available on Amazon.
+Position your Gerbera Daisy infront of a brightly-lit window where it will receive bright light with at least 6-8 hours of direct sunshine or instal grow lights if the natural lighting is not adequate.

 How to fix it